Elegant French table lamp made of metal decorated with imitation marble

 Description

 50s Table Lamp Elegant French table lamp made of metal decorated with imitation marble, in shades of gray with handcrafted brass embellishments.
 Originating from the mid-20th century, it is in excellent condition, featuring a handmade lampshade with a cotton pagoda.
-Single bulb with large screw cap (E27), fully functional with a maximum power of 150 W.
+It uses a single large screw-in bulb (E27), fully functional, with a maximum power of 150 W.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and worth mentioning are antique products in Rococo and Louis XV styles.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Antique products in Rococo and Louis XV styles are also interesting and worth noting.
 Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by very ornate furniture designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style is also significant.
-Flourishing in the 15th and 16th centuries, it left a profound mark on furniture-making.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a major mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, strong bases, and bas-reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many fakes circulate on the market.
+This is ultimately crucial for buyers, as the market is filled with many forgeries.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have experts, art appraisers, and historians from around the world at your disposal.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details